PHOENIX — Students, parents and teachers across Arizona are looking forward to the fall, when school is expected to start back up again.

 Kyrene School District

-Students and faculty at the Kyrene School District in Tempe will be required to wear masks in classrooms.
+Students and faculty at the Kyrene School District in Tempe will start the 2020 school year with online learning on Aug.
+17.

 The school district is also giving parents in-person, remote or hybrid options for their students when the 2020-21 school year begins.